AngelosPsy/EPPR/Lecture3/index.md

 ---
 ### Last thoughts

-> - Of course there are other types of data you can oad (e.g., stata data, HTML tables etc.)
+> - Of course there are other types of data you can load (e.g., stata data, HTML tables etc.)
 > - Whenever you load any data, CHECK CHECK CHECK that the data were loaded correctly